Minerals and Energy

 Heavy Rare Earth Elements such as Dysprosium, Lutetium and Terbium are important elements in the manufacture of modern electronics, medical imaging, permanent magnet motors of wind turbines and hybrid vehicles in renewable energy technology.

 The Northern Minerals Limited flagship project ‘Brown’s Range’ is located near Ringer Soak (Kundat Djaru) Aboriginal Community about 170km south east of Halls Creek, and is a globally significant high grade deposit of Dysprosium.
-Northern Minerals operates the pilot stage of Australia’s first heavy rare earth mine, which is expected to scale up from pilot to full operations by 2020-21.
+Northern Minerals operates the pilot stage of Australia’s first heavy rare earth mine, which is expected to scale up from pilot to full operations.
 Through the development of Browns Range, Northern Minerals aims to be the next significant dysprosium producer outside of China.

 Energy: Oil and gas